johnryan417/python-for-drilling-engineers/setup.md

 python3 --version
 ```
 If Python is not installed, download and install it from [python.org](https://www.python.org/downloads/).
+- Scroll down to section titled **"Looking for a specific release?"**
+- Find "Release version" Python 3.10.9 and click the **Download** link
+- Scroll down to section titled Files and select *macOS 64-bit universal2 installer* or *Windows installer (64-bit)* depending on your OS

 ✅ **Windows Users:** During installation, check the box **"Add Python to PATH"** before clicking Install.